Where to Get Arkansas Berries

 Renee’s Berry Garden in London

-Wye Mountain Flowers & Berries in Roland
+Wye Mountain Flowers and Berries in Roland

 The farms supply buckets or containers to hold your pickings, and many sell or provide water for hot days.
 But here are a few things to keep in mind before you head to the berry patch.